ZoneMinder/zoneminder/docs/installationguide/packpack.rst

 - Fewer steps and therefore much simpler
 - Target distro agnostic - the steps are the same regardless of the target distro
-- Host distro agnostic - the steps described here should work on an host Linux distro
+- Host distro agnostic - the steps described here should work on any host Linux distro capable of running Bash and Docker

 Background
 ------------------------------------